Ras-al-Ghul/PerceptronAlgorithms-NeuralNetwork/readme.md

 ###Perceptron Algorithms

 To run: `python perceptrons.py`
-Note : I very foolishly did not use `numpy` for here.
+Note : I very foolishly did not use `numpy` arrays here.

 The following algorithms are implemented:
 1. `Single-sample perceptron`